Muhammad-Junaid57/My-repository/README.md

 # My-repository
-This is my first git hub repository
+This is my first git hub repository.
+Author Muhammad-Junaid-57.